vmware-archive/node-examples/book-service/README.md

 - Run gfsh.

-- Use the captured gfsh connect command to connect to the PCC service instance.
+- Use the captured gfsh connect command to connect to the Cloud Cache service instance.
 Use the return key when prompted for keystore and truststore values.

 - Once connected, create the region that the book service expects to find: